Well, hot damn.

 Start In A Pot

-Much of the fall garden needs to be started asap to give you harvestable vegetables by the time fall rolls around and growth slows to a crawl.
-If you didn’t do it last month, get your long-season coles like broccoli, cabbage and cauliflower started.
+Much of the fall garden needs to be started asap (or, like, three weeks ago – sorry, guys, this post is late) to give you harvestable vegetables by the time October rolls around and growth slows to a crawl.
+If you didn’t do it last month, get your long-season coles like broccoli, cabbage and cauliflower started right now.